ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/learning-objectives-data-abstraction.md

-- Use the principles of object-oriented programming (i.e., encapsulation, inheritance, and polymorphism) to design, implement, document, and test classes that provide all of the features required by the specification of a data structure.
+- Use the principles of object-oriented programming (i.e., encapsulation, inheritance, and polymorphism) to design, implement, document, and test classes that provide all of the features required by the specification of a data structure and the algorithms that process it.
 - Use exception handling techniques to ensure that the implementation of a data structure does not inappropriately crash when it runs in non-standard execution circumstances.
 - Given input from the file system, network, or console, input the data values, store them in a data structure like a list, and then implement and use a sorting algorithm like merge sort to order the list of values.
 Using the same list of values, implement and use a search algorithm that can either find a specific value in the list or confirm that the value is not in the list.
-- Given an input and one or more constraints, use dynamic programming techniques to solve an instance of an optimization problem (e.g., the 0/1 Knapsack Problem).
+- Given a finite input and solution constraints, use a dynamic programming technique to efficiently solve an instance of an optimization problem (e.g., the 0/1 Knapsack Problem).

 ### Algorithm Evaluation